Key Takeaways

 As you begin saving for goals like retirement, keeping some key considerations in mind is essential.

-- Think about your risk tolerance.
-Investments all vary by risk exposure and return potential.
+- Think About Your Risk Tolerance: Investments all vary by risk exposure and return potential.
 Make sure you feel comfortable with your investment's risk to earning potential.

 Protecting Your Financial Assets

-Understanding Life and Disability Insurance
+Life Insurance

 Life insurance helps protect your loved ones.
 It provides them with a death benefit to help cover their financial needs if you pass unexpectedly.
 They can use that money to help cover living expenses, a mortgage and other educational costs.
 While nothing can replace you, this protection can help relieve stress and address some of their long-term financial needs.